Distributed graph problems through an automata-theoretic lens

 To reiterate, $\LCL$ problems \cite{Naor1995}, broadly speaking, are problems in which the task is to label nodes and/or edges with labels from a constant-size alphabet (denoted by $\Gamma$), subject to local constraints.
 That is, a solution is globally feasible if it looks good in all radius-$r$ neighborhoods for some constant~$r$.
 In this section we will develop a way to represent all $\LCL$ problems on paths and cycles as nondeterministic automata.

-In this paper, we consider as input graphs only paths and cycles (jointly called \emph{cyclepaths}) that are either undirected (undirected case) or the edges are consistently oriented (directed case).
-We say that a cyclepath has \emph{consistently oriented edges} if it does not contain a node with two incoming or outgoing edges.
+In this paper, we consider as input graphs only paths and cycles in which the edges are either undirected (undirected case) or consistently oriented (directed case).
+We say that a cycle or a path has \emph{consistently oriented edges} if it does not contain a node with two incoming or two outgoing edges.